 All students are supported by highly prepared and effective teachers and school leaders.
 Board of Education Strategic Plan Goal: Attract, develop, and retain quality and diverse staff who are committed to creating a culture of learning that engages students in their journey toward career, college, and life readiness.
-The district uses our Strategic Plan goals to plan professional Learning Communities/Effective Teams, Rt1 and MTSS, SEL and Behavior, Reading and Math, Effective Instructional Practices, and Co-Teaching.
-Monthly late start PLC time will continue to focus on the use of data to drive instruction in order to provide Tier II intervention to students on priority standards.
-The district hired four instruction all coaches as full time staff members in the 22-23 school year, and the coaches completed 35 student-centered coaching cycles with teachers in the 22-23 school year.
+The district uses our Strategic Plan goals to plan professional development for all staff.
+Our focus for the 25-26 school year will be on Professional Learning Communities/Effective Teams, Rt 1 and MTSS, SEL and Behavior, Reading and Math, Effective in Instructional Practices, and Co-Teaching, Monthly late start PLC time will continue to the use of data to drive instruction in order to provide Tier II intervention to students on priority standards.
+The district hired four instructional coaches as full time staff members in the 22-23 school year, and the coaches completed 35 student-centered coaching cycles with teachers in the 22-23 school year.
 Coaches work with individual teachers or small teams of teachers through coaching cycles to measure growth in a specific student learning goal.
 In the 23-24 school year, instructional coaches have added impact cycles to their work with teachers.
-The coaches will continue with both models for the 24-25 school year.
+During the 24-25 school year, coaches began supporting PLCs in MTSS, and this work will continue into the 25-26 school year.